FSBO vs. realtor | FSBO costs | Commission fees | Home prep costs | Moving expenses | Concession costs | Closing costs

 Bottom line: How much does it cost to sell a house by owner?

-It costs about 7.5% of the home price to sell a house by owner, which comes out to $26,514 on an average home.
+Selling a house by owner costs about 7.5% of the home's price, which is $26,514 on an average home.

-It costs about 10% of the home price to sell a house with a realtor, which comes out to $35,534 on an average home.
+Selling a house with a realtor costs about 10% of the home price, which is $35,534 on an average home.

 Selling FSBO saves you about 2.5%, or $9,020 on an average home sale.